-The following is a general summary, as of the date of this proxy statement, of the federal income tax consequences to participants and the Company of transactions under the 2018 Plan.
-This summary is intended for the information of stockholders considering how to vote at the Annual Meeting and not as tax guidance to participants in the 2018 Plan, as the consequences may vary with the types of grants made, the identity of the participant, and the method of payment or settlement.
+The following is a general summary, as of the date of this proxy statement, of the federal income tax consequences to participants and the Company of transactions under the Amended 2018 Plan.
+This summary is intended for the information of stockholders considering how to vote at the Annual Meeting and not as tax guidance to participants in the Amended 2018 Plan, as the consequences may vary with the types of grants made, the identity of the participant, and the method of payment or settlement.
 The summary does not address the effects of other federal taxes or taxes imposed under state, local, or foreign tax laws.
-Participants are encouraged to seek the advice of a qualified tax advisor regarding the tax consequences of participation in the 2018 Plan.
+Participants are encouraged to seek the advice of a qualified tax advisor regarding the tax consequences of participation in the Amended 2018 Plan.

 Incentive Stock Options.
 With respect to incentive stock options, generally, the participant is not taxed, and we are not entitled to a deduction, on either the grant or the exercise of an incentive stock option so long as the requirements of Section 422 of the Code continue to be met.
+While no ordinary taxable income is recognized at exercise (unless there is a "disqualifying disposition", see below), the excess of the fair market value of the shares over the option exercise price is a preference item that is recognized for alternative minimum tax purposes.
 If the participant meets the employment requirements and does not dispose of the shares of our common stock acquired upon exercise of an incentive stock option until at least one year after date of the exercise of the stock option and at least two years after the date the stock option was granted, gain or loss realized on sale of the shares will be treated as long-term capital gain or loss.
 If the shares of our common stock are disposed of before those periods expire, which is called a disqualifying disposition, the participant will be required to recognize ordinary income in an amount equal to the lesser of (i) the excess, if any, of the fair market value of our common stock on the date of exercise over the exercise price, or (ii) if the disposition is a taxable sale or exchange, the amount of gain realized.
 Upon a disqualifying disposition, we will generally be entitled, in the same tax year, to a deduction equal to the amount of ordinary income recognized by the participant, assuming that a deduction is allowed under Section 162(m) of the Code.